flowersteam/adtool_legacy/docs/README_INSTALL.md

-# AutomatedDiscoveryTool
+# Automated Discovery Tool
-We're pleased to introduce AutomatedDiscoveryTool, a software for assisted automated discovery and exploration of complex systems.
+We're pleased to introduce Automated Discovery Tool, a software for assisted automated discovery and exploration of complex systems.

 ## Installation